In the previous post, we talked about skin discoloration, areas where it can happen, and treatment options.

 As the name suggests, birthmarks appear after birth.
 They are abnormalities of the skin that usually appear within a few weeks.
 Most birthmarks are not serious and do not pose a risk; some might even go away on their own.
 Among the most common birthmarks are:

-Vitamins such as B12 and vitamin D have a strong association with skin pigment changes.
-The imbalance of these vitamins can be caused as a result of disorder, lack of sun exposure, or other reasons which can lead to skin complications.
+Vitamins’ balance, such as vitamin B12 and vitamin D, play a big role in skin pigment changes.
+Disorders, lack of sun exposure, or other reasons causes vitamins imbalance leading to skin complications.

 Another determining factor for hyperpigmentation is age.
 As you age, you may notice more spots on the skin around the face, chest, and other areas.
 The risk of developing these spots is higher if you fail to apply sunscreen to these areas properly and frequently enough.

-So far, there are over 125 genes known to affect skin pigmentation.
-These genes are responsible for regulating and balancing melanin production in the skin.
-Genes can determine how much Eumelanin and Pheomelanin are produced by the skin cells, as well as how they function and survive over time, which determines the change in skin color.
+So far, there are over 125 known genes responsible for regulating and balancing melanin production in the skin.
+These Genes determine how much Eumelanin and Pheomelanin are produced, as well as how they function and survive over time.
+All of these affect the skin color.

 There are several reasons that can lead to a change in the color of your skin, such as pigment disorders, injuries, and a variety of internal or external factors.
 Skin pigmentation can happen anywhere on the skin, and appear as Hyperpigmentation, Hypopigmentation, and Depigmentation.